Langutang/client-dashboard.github.io/README.md

 # [Project Rocket PSA Client Dashboard](https://appseed.us/product/datta-able/django/)

-In lifecycle project looking to modernize and customize the client experience with their IT interface
+A lifecycle project looking to modernize and customize the client experience with their IT interface

 <br />

-> 🚀 Built with blood, sweat, and tears, timestamp: `2022-10-05 07:49`
+> 🚀 Built with blood, sweat, and tears, timestamp: `2023-01-05 07:49`

 - ✅ `Up-to-date dependencies`
 - ✅ Database: `sqlite`